Cleod9/importjs/README.md

 ImportJS also contains a couple of internal functions that are bound to modules that you you can write within  `function (module, exports) { }` for the `pack()` function.
 They are as follows:

-`this.import(id)` - This returns the specified package String `id` just like `ImportJS.unpack`, but is guaranteed to be bound to the proper ImportJS instance.
-Please use this when importing packages inside of modules.
+`this.import(id)` - This returns the specified module String `id` just like `ImportJS.unpack`, but is guaranteed to be bound to the proper ImportJS instance.
+Please use this when importing modules from within modules.

 `this.inject(callback)` - This function accepts a callback function that is executed during the `compile()` step.
 This offer a way to achieve **deferred dependency injection** by hoisting up certain class references after the full code base has been loaded.